FairpoolDEX/contracts/Market-Crash-Protection.md

 ### How to make money

-You can make money with Market Crash Protection contracts.
-They give you the right to sell [protection tokens](#protection-token) to traders and also earn [super-yield](#super-yield).
+You can make money with [Market Crash Protection contracts](#market-crash-protection-contract).
+They allow you to sell [protection tokens](#protection-token) to traders and also earn [super-yield](#super-yield).

-Suppose you believe that WBTC price will never crash below 10000 USDT.
+Suppose you believe that WBTC price will not crash below 10000 USDT on or before 31 Aug 2021.
+You can put USDT into an [MCP contract](#market-crash-protection-contract) that provides protection for WBTC-USDT pair with a guaranteed price of 10000 and expiration date of 31 Aug 2021.
+After you put USDT, you will get [protection tokens](#protection-token) that you can sell to traders on Uniswap.
+Each protection token will give the trader the right to sell WBTC into [MCP contract](#market-crash-protection-contract) at a guaranteed price of 10000 USDT on or before 31 Aug 2021.

+In addition, you can make more money by enabling [Super-Yield](#super-yield).
+It allows you to forward liquidity to [Yearn yVaults](#yearn-yvault), so that your capital continues to earn yield.
+Guide: [How to earn Super-Yield](#how-to-earn-super-yield).

+Here is a full scenario:

+1. You put 20000 USDT into WBTC-USDT-31-AUG-2021-10000 contract.
+    1. "WBTC-USDT-31-AUG-2021-10000" means "WBTC-USDT contract that expires on 31 Aug 2021 and provides a guaranteed price of 10000 USDT per WBTC on or before that the expiration date".
+    1. 20000 USDT are locked until 31 Aug 2021 (but you can use [Super-Yield](#super-yield) to continue earning)
+1. You receive 2 protection tokens.
+    1. Each protection token gives the right to sell 1 WBTC for 10000 USDT on or before 31 Aug 2021.
+    1. Protection tokens are divisible (for example, you can use only 0.5 protection tokens).
+1. You sell 2 protection tokens for 2000 USDT (= 1000 USDT per token = 10% premium per quarter = 40% premium per year, equivalent to 40% APY)
+1. You enable [Super-Yield](#super-yield) and forward 20000 USDT to a [Yearn yVault](#yearn-yvault) that provides 30% APY in addition to premium.
-TODO
+1. TODO

 ### How to earn Super-Yield